 This is how working time is recorded and managed at RAIDBOXES:

 - Tracking: In the browser or via an app, each of us logs in and out when a workday begins or ends.
 Breaks are recorded in the same way.

 - Transparency: Employees have a real-time overview of how long their workday and workweek already lasts.
 In other words, what overtime has been worked in the past.

 - Time account: We can convert these overtime hours into compensatory time off (days off) directly in the tool.
 We also take and manage our vacation via HeavenHR.

-- Rights management: RAIDBOXES gives us the freedom of self-management when requesting leave, etc. See our post on the Holacracy model, which we use successfully.
+- Rights management: Raidboxes gives us the freedom of self-management when requesting leave, etc. See our contribution to the holacracy model, which we use successfully.

 I've never been a friend of time tracking myself.
 I felt the tools placed pressure on me.
 But when you work for a fair company, such doubts fade into the background.
 In addition, the design of time tracking tools is so simple that using them becomes a matter of course very quickly.

 Working from home is much easier with the right tools